 On June 9, 2020, the Government of Saskatchewan announced that in-classroom learning will resume for the 2020-21 school year.
 To help school divisions prepare for the return of students and staff, the guidelines below have been developed to inform local planning.
+Primary and Secondary schools are not covered in the November 19, 2020, masking public health order.
+For masking requirements in schools, refer to the individual school division plans.

 For younger children, maintaining physical distance is less practical and the focus should be on minimizing physical contact instead.
 The precautionary measures within these guidelines will be implemented to reduce risk, and include standards for cleaning and sanitization along with measures for general operations, facilities, transportation and programming.